 Laid out like spider webs, the circular terraces evolved out of a need to subdivide fields in order to pass them onto descendants and the resulting effect creates an impressive landscape.

-The best vantage point is from the hilltop village of Cara, located 17 kilometres west of Ruteng in Canacar, and the site still remains off-the-beaten tourist track.
+The best vantage point is from the hilltop village of Cara, located 17 kilometers west of Ruteng in Canacar, and the site still remains off-the-beaten tourist track.

 For more information on visiting Flores on a luxury yacht charter, please get in touch with your preferred charter broker.